SlightlyImproved/AttributeBars/README.md

 # Slightly Improved™ Attribute Bars

-> Tweaks the player's resource bars.
+> Add-on for Elder Scrolls Online to enhance the player's attribute bars.

 ## About